 The second-series £1 banknote is light mauve.
-The main elements of the obverse side are the same as the 10-shilling and £5 notes (the watermark panel, the coat of arms and Captain James Cook) but the border is different.
+The main elements of the obverse side are the same as the 10-shilling and £5 notes (the watermark panel, the coat of arms and James Cook) but the border is different.
 The denomination caps each corner.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.